 Discovery-Based Edit Assistance for Spreadsheets.
 In Symposium on Visual

 Languages and Human-Centric Computing (VL/HCC).
 233–37.
 IEEE (2009). doi:https://doi.org/10.1109/VLHCC.2009.5295255.

 [Cunha2009b] Cunha, Jacome, Joao Saraiva, and Joost Visser.

 Spreadsheets to Relational Databases and Back.
 In Proceedings of the 2009 ACM

 SIGPLAN Workshop on Partial Evaluation and Program Manipulation, 179–88.
-Savannah, GA, USA
+Savannah,

 [Date] Date, Chris J., and Hugh Darwen.
 A guide to the SQL Standard: a user's guide to the standard relational language SQL.
 Vol. 55822.
 Addison-Wesley Longman (1993).